Visual AI Takes Quality Control to a New Level

 • Easily gather more data and teach models on new defects within a day.

-• Evaluation of the independent dataset, model versioning.
+• Evaluation of the independent dataset, and model versioning.

 • A customized yet affordable solution providing the best outcome with pixel-accurate recognition.